kshedden/case_studies/methods/factor-overview.md

-The biplot shows which variables load on each of the two displayed components ($j$ and $k$), and simultaneously shows which of the observations most display the characteristics summarized by each component.
+The biplot shows which variables load on each of the two displayed components ($j$ and $k$), and simultaneously shows which of the observations most exhibit the characteristics summarized by each component.

 ### Principal Components Regression